GSA/Section508.gov/_pages/content-pages/2020-08-27-iaaf-archives.md

 title: 'Interagency Accessibility Forum (IAAF) Archives'
 created: 1598578742
 ---
+## 2023 Interagency Accessibility Forum

+The 2023 IAAF was a three-day conference built on the theme ***Beyond Compliance: Building a Culture of Digital Accessibility*** and featured workshops, keynote addresses, breakout sessions, and discussions led by those on the forefront of accessibility in the federal, private, academic, international, and nonprofit sectors.

+Attendees of this 10th annual IAAF enjoyed a return to an in-person (hybrid) event - our first since 2019, at the Federal Deposit Insurance Corporation (FDIC) offices in Arlington, Virginia.

+The 2023 Interagency Accessibility Forum (IAAF) was sponsored by the Federal Chief Information Officer Council’s (Federal CIO Council) Accessibility Community of Practice (ACOP) and hosted by the Government-wide IT Accessibility Program from the Office of Government-wide Policy (OGP) of the General Services Administration (GSA), Federal Deposit Insurance Corporation (FDIC) and Department of Veteran's Affairs (VA), in partnership with other federal agencies.

+For details, visit: [2023 IAAF Agenda]({{base.siteurl}}/iaaf/archives/agenda-2023/) and [2023 IAAF Speaker and Presenter Biographies]({{base.siteurl}}/iaaf/archives/biographies-2023).

 ## 2022 Interagency Accessibility Forum

 The 2022 Interagency Accessibility Forum (IAAF) celebrated accessibility as a foundation for inclusion, diversity, and equity within the federal government.